561nano/Udemy_JavaScript/README.md

 # Udemy JavaScript Course

-This repositoy follow [The Complete JavaScript Course](https://www.udemy.com/the-complete-javascript-course/) on Udemy, [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) is the instructor of the class.
+This repository follow [The Complete JavaScript Course](https://www.udemy.com/the-complete-javascript-course/) on Udemy, [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) is the instructor of the class.
 He takes you in depth of JavaScript language, the theory, application of JavaScript; While you are learning you are building real applications with JavaScript.

 ## Sections and Lectures